top of page

 If a mediator is “NABFAM Accredited”, it means that the Practitioner:

-• Is a Mediator whose competency in the practice of mediation has been accredited according to National Accreditation Board for Family Mediators (NABFAM) standards through a NABFAM member organization, such as SAAM.
+• Is a Mediator whose competency in the practice of mediation has been accredited according to National Accreditation Board for Family Mediators (NABFAM) standards through a NABFAM member organisation, such as SAAM.

 • Has undergone approved training as a mediator/arbitrator.